-Treatment/Management/Prognosis

-The section will include a complete synopsis of the treatment and management options for the clinical problem or diagnosis, and current recommended therapies/procedures.
-Shelter Medicine Practice cases should include medical principles in the management of shelter animals and/or community populations.

-Case history and presentation

-Include a complete but brief description of the patient or population, the chief complaint, and relevant history and clinical findings

-Case management and outcome

-This section should include all relevant procedures, medications, complications, co-morbidities, and justification for deviations from standard procedures.
+- The introduction should include a complete, concise, and thorough description of the pathophysiology, typical history and presentation, differential diagnoses, and diagnostic approach to the case. - Treatment/Management/Prognosis - The section will include a complete synopsis of the treatment and management options for the clinical problem or diagnosis, and current recommended therapies/procedures.
+Shelter Medicine Practice cases should include medical principles in the management of shelter animals and/or community populations. - Case history and presentation - Include a complete but brief description of the patient or population, the chief complaint, and relevant history and clinical findings.
+Shelter Medicine Practice cases must include basic information regarding the shelter's intake, housing, and population or other aspects pertinent to the case presented.
+Shelter Medicine Practice applicants must describe their role in the management of the case (e.g., staff veterinarian, consultant, etc.). - Case management and outcome - This section should include all relevant procedures, medications, complications, co-morbidities, and justification for deviations from standard procedures.
 Include patient or case outcome, results of clinical procedures or medical management, and full follow up of the case.
-Shelter Medicine Practice cases must highlight any significant differences, challenges, or considerations that may exist regarding the management and outcome of the case in a shelter-housed animal/population compared to that of an animal in a typical home environment
+Shelter Medicine Practice cases must highlight any significant differences, challenges, or considerations that may exist regarding the management and outcome of the case in a shelter-housed animal/population compared to that of an animal in a typical home environment.